HeavyHorst/thinkrus/README.md

 ### Configuration
 The constructor takes three optional configuration options:

- 1. WithBatchInterval(int):  flush the buffer at the given interval in seconds (default is 5s).
+ 1. WithBatchInterval(int):  flush the buffer at the given interval in seconds. (default is 5s)
  2. WithBatchSize(int): Max size of the buffer.
-The buffer gets flushed to the db if this threshold is reached.
+The buffer gets flushed to the db if this threshold is reached. (default is 200)
  3. WithSession(s *gorethink.Session): A custom rethinkdb session.

 ### Message Field